Boxing barcode

 Boxing is high-capacity 2D barcode.
 The flexible barcode format is fully customizable in terms of frame geometry, number of symbols per pixel and forward-error-correction (FEC) method.
 This makes it a suitable choice for storing large amounts of any kind of digital data on storage mediums such paper, photographic film or similar.

 Applications

-Boxing barcode is used on piqlFilm by Piql AS to store many infos in Arctic World Archive:
+Boxing barcode is used on piqlFilm by Piql AS to store a large volume of information in the Arctic World Archive: